Meet the Career Center

 Ari Castonguay Rodgers

-Data Accreditation Analyst
+Senior Data Analyst

 Email: [email protected]

-Ari is the Data Accreditation Analyst for the GW Law Career Center.
+Ari is the Senior Data Analyst for the GW Law Career Center.
 Prior to joining the team, Ari was a data analyst at U.S. News & World Report working on the Best Colleges and Best Graduate Schools rankings.
 She is currently pursuing her EdD in Higher Education Administration at GW, where she is dedicated to research and analysis of student employment outcomes post-graduation.
 She received her BS in economics in 2017 and her MS in economics in 2019 from the University of Maine.

 Emerald Chauncey